 Murder mystery game, “Among Us,” skyrocketed in popularity during the coronavirus pandemic.

-The online multiplayer murder mystery game was released back in the summer of 2018 by the indie game company InnerSloth.
+The online multiplayer murder mystery game which also included cold war hacks was released back in the summer of 2018 by the indie game company InnerSloth.

 This multiplayer game is about teamwork, but be careful who you really trust on board.
 Based on the 1986 Mafia party game, players are onboard a spaceship and play as astronauts.